Overview

 In both of these cases, the new key can be used to create other keys.
 The first key will be able to create keys for any tenant and any set of permissions.
 The second will be able to create other keys able to retrieve users.
 Learn more about the limits of key managers.

-Beginning in version 1.30.0, if you have an Enterprise edition of FusionAuth with Threat Detection enabled, you can optionally specify an IP Access Control List to be used with an API key by adding the ipAccessControlListId property to the API key.
+Beginning in version 1.30.0, if you have an Enterprise plan of FusionAuth with Threat Detection enabled, you can optionally specify an IP Access Control List to be used with an API key by adding the ipAccessControlListId property to the API key.
 Note that you will need to create the IP Access Control List in your Kickstart definition in order to use this feature.

 Using Variables